hsgg/SphericalFourierBesselDecompositions.jl/README.md

 1/fsky` and `Δn = 1`, the second line describes modes similar to `cmodes` but for bandpower binned modes.
-The coupling matrix is calculated in the third line, the shot noise and pixel window are corrected in the fourth line, and the last line deconvolves the window function.
+The coupling matrix is calculated in the third line, the shot noise and pixel window are corrected in the fourth line, and the last line does the binning and deconvolves the window function.

 To compare with a theoretical prediction, we calculate the deconvolved binning matrix `wmat`,